 With entry for the Chirstmas Lights display at $95 for a family of four (or $145 if you want to visit during the day as well) and rides extra on top of that, it was by no means cheap.
 But the lights display, which included everything from traditional Christmas scenes to Disney and fairy tale themed light displays, was truly impressive, and seeing the genuine excitement and wonder on our kids’ faces made it worth paying the entrance fee.

 As our daughter said: “I’m crying tears of happiness, it’s so beautiful.”
 Surely, that’s a heart-melt moment worth paying for!

-Hunter Valley Gardens holds several themed events throughout the year, including a snow even in winter.
-But even when there isn’t a special event on, the manicured and expansive gardens are well worth a visit.
+Hunter Valley Gardens holds several themed events throughout the year, including a snow event in winter.
+But even when there isn’t a special occasion, the manicured and expansive gardens are well worth a visit.
 The gardens are also home to a giant wine bottle.

 3/ Family-friendly accommodation